 Which One Should You Choose?

 Actual cash value is an option for those who want lower rates.
-Just remember that this puts you at risk of losing your items unless you want to replace them with your hard-earned money.
+Just remember that this puts you at risk of losing your items unless you want to buy with your hard-earned money.
 Replacement cost is probably the best deal if you want to ensure you don’t lose your property the way it was.

 Endorsements Can Add Extra Protection

-An endorsement is a policy add-on that goes beyond your current insurance limits.
+An endorsement is a policy add-on that goes beyond your current home insurance limits.
 They can help protect you from a random rise in building costs in your area.
 Or they can help insure valuable and expensive objects that you own, such as jewelry or art.
 Scheduled property endorsements are a common type that’ll cover expensive personal belongings.

 Frequently Asked Questions